-3.2.1 Analysis Showing Adequate Time Available To Perform the Actions (To Address Feasibility)
+3.2.1 Analysis Showing Adequate Time Available to Perform the Actions (To Address Feasibility)

-This criterion addresses the need for the analysis to determine that there is adequate time available for the operator to perform the required manual actions to achieve and maintain hot shutdown after a single fire.
+This criterion addresses the need for an analysis to determine that there is adequate time available for the operator to perform the required manual actions to achieve and maintain hot shutdown after a single fire.
 The analysis should determine that the time available is long enough to allow the action to be diagnosed and executed.
-If a demonstration of the action (discussed in Section 3.2.11 below) shows that it can be diagnosed and accomplished in the time available, and uncertainties in estimating the time available have been considered (see Section 4.2.1), then the action can be regarded as feasible to achieve and maintain hot shutdown.
-To establish reliability, however, it will also be necessary to address the uncertainties associated with estimating how long it takes to diagnose and execute operator manual actions (see Sections 3.2.2 and 4.2.2).
+If a demonstration of the action (discussed in Section 3.2.11 below) shows that it can be diagnosed and accomplished in the time available, and uncertainties in estimating the time available have been considered (see Section 4.2.1 of this report), then the action can be regarded as feasible to achieve and maintain hot shutdown.
+To establish reliability, however, the uncertainties associated with estimating how long it takes to diagnose and execute operator manual actions (see Sections 3.2.2 and 4.2.2 of this report) should also be considered.